pypeaday/pype.dev/pages/projects/thoughts-to-nostr.md

 I have things to think about though... for example the blog builder needs my ssh keys, or an ssh key for a user... also git is a little mess up anyways

 - temporal [link](https://temporal-ui.paynepride.com/namespaces/default/workflows/blog-build-ee488b69-6cdf-4819-bccd-df183cf8ec13/01981101-e48b-712a-96db-328ce720c13c/history)

+## Temporal

+I haev temporal workflows and stuff that all seem to work

+on [[ 2025-08-08-notes ]] I had issues with my nostr relay being too public, so I shut it down, reconfigured postiz and stuff and got it workign again, more restricted and in-memory database